You may be the most physically fit person you know–never smoked, never had a surgery, and may recently have achieved top-notch marks on a health exam.

 Therefore, if either parent has died before the age of sixty because of diabetes or cancer, these two companies are more likely to offer you better rates if you personally qualify than many other life insurance providers.

-While, again, the norm among insurers appears to be standard rates–not preferred–for applicants with parents or siblings that died before age sixty, there are a handful of insurance carriers that will extend those better rates that are well worth taking the time to seek out.
+Standard rates–not preferred–are typical for applicants with parents or siblings that died before age sixty.
+However, there are a handful of insurance carriers that will extend better rates that are well worth taking the time to seek out.

-Finding a Life Insurance Carrier with Optimum Rates
+Finding a Life Insurance Carrier With The Best Rates

 In short, when you work with an independent agency such as ours, you have access to a wider selection of rates.
-While you could talk to each insurer yourself, you could save yourself the time and headache of comparing rates simply by discussing your situation once with your independent agent who can steer you to the insurers that can best fulfill your needs and, most importantly, offer you the best rates in the context of your health and the health history of your family.
+While you could talk to each insurer yourself, you could save yourself the time and headache of comparing rates simply by discussing your situation once with your independent agent.
+An agent can steer you to the insurers that can best fulfill your needs and, most importantly, offer you the best rates in the context of your health and family history.

 It may be hard for some to reconcile this seeming intrusion into the health of your family; after all, it’s one thing for you to relent and give up some of your health privacy in order to obtain a policy, but why should you also have to provide details about your family?

 For the insurance providers, it’s all a matter of risk assessment.
-If you come from a family that has a history of heart disease, there is a reasonable likelihood that you’ve inherited this health risk–which is a risk they must be willing to take on in order to insure you.
+If you come from a family that has a history of heart disease, there is a reasonable likelihood that you’ve inherited this health risk.
+They must be willing to take on that risk in order to insure you.

 Moreover, if you are in good health yourself, you may still qualify for excellent rates by working with us.
 On the other hand, you may have to pay that higher premium rate based on some family medical history, but at least you may obtain the policy you need.